lmc-eu/matej-client-php/README.md

 ```

 [Recommendation](#recommendations-for-single-user), [Sorting](#request-item-sorting-for-single-user)
-and [Item Properties](#item-properties-setup-to-setup-you-matej-database) endpoints have syntax sugar,
+and [Item Properties](#item-properties-setup-to-setup-you-matej-database) endpoints have syntax sugar shortcuts,
 which makes processing responses easier.
 See below for detailed examples.

 ### Item properties setup (to setup you Matej database)